 M63 is a magnificent spiral galaxy located in the Northern constellation of Canes Venatici, about 30 million light years away.
 The galaxy is a member of the M51 group.
 There are lots of faint galaxies in the background.

-Imaged from my back yard observatory in Nottingham, UK over the nights of 4th and 5th of May 2021.
-I used my TEC140 refractor and Atik 460 CCD camera with Astrodon LRGB filters.
+I captured the data for this image of the galaxy from my back yard observatory in Nottingham, UK over the nights of 4th and 5th of May 2021 when M63 was high near the zenith.
+Most of the data was captured in the middle of the night on an automated basis whilst I was asleep in bed!
+I used my TEC140 refractor and Atik 460 CCD camera with Astrodon E Series LRGB filters.
 I used off-axis guiding on my MESU200 mount.

 Integration is a total of nine hours comprised of: